clearlydefined/docker_dev_env_experiment/README.md

 The database contains two collections:
 * curations (contains curations)
-* definitions-paged (contains definitions)
+* definitions-trimmed (contains definitions)

-The reason the definitions database is called definitions-paged is because, previously, the definitions collection was not paged.
+The reason the definitions database is called definitions-trimmed is because, previously, the definitions collection was paged.
 The pagination was added in [this January 2019 pull request](https://github.com/clearlydefined/service/pull/364).
-Our production Azure setup includes both definitions and definitions-paged collections - the definitions-paged collection is the one that is actively used.
-This development environment includes the definitions-paged collection in order to more closely mirror production.
+To improve performance and reduce cost of the definition database, [this Feb 2023 pull request](https://github.com/clearlydefined/service/pull/976) subsequently stores definitions without files.
+Our production Azure setup includes definitions-trimmed, that is actively used.
+This development environment includes the definitions-trimmed collection in order to mirror production.

-These collections are seeded using the Clearly Defined Mongo Seed container.
+This collection is seeded using the Clearly Defined Mongo Seed container.

 If you have [mongodb](https://docs.mongodb.com/manual/installation/) installed on your local system, you can attach to the Mongo database with: